shirizaan/PiShrink/README.md

 * `-s` will skip the autoexpanding part of the process.
 * `-d` will create a logfile `pishrink.log` which may help for problem analysis.
-* `-r` will attempt to repair the filesystem if regular repairs fail
+* `-r` will attempt to repair the filesystem if regular repairs fail.
+* `-p` will attempt to remove logs, apt archives, dhcp leases and ssh hostkeys.
+* `-c` will attempt to clear last played entries in EmulationStation gamelist files.
 * `-z` will Gzip compress the image after shrinking.
 The `.gz` extension will be added to the filename.